c-o-l-i-n/bing-bot/HELP.md

 ## 🏔 Environment Variables

 These environment variables are require in pythonanywhere for Bing to work properly.
 They are set within the [`.env` file in the project root](https://www.pythonanywhere.com/user/bingbot/files/home/bingbot/bing-bot/.env?edit).
-After updating the `.env` file, [reload the web app](#-how-to-update-bings-code) to apply the changes.
+After updating and saving the `.env` file, [reload the web app](#update-the-code-on-the-server) to apply the changes.

 | Key                              | Value                                                                    | Notes                                    |
 | -------------------------------- | ------------------------------------------------------------------------ | ---------------------------------------- |